zile42O/42odayz-wiki/index.md

 Damage per hit: `5.0 - 90.0 damage`.
 Running style: `Fast or Slow`.

-Note: Zombies can hear your shooting, if you are close to them and they will move in the direction where you last shot!
+Note: Zombies can hear your shooting, if you are close to them and they will move in the direction where you last shot, however this does not apply for `Silencer`.

 -----
 Crates